smitdesai1010/Website-Builder/README.md

 # Website-Builder
-This is one the concept projects i did during my high school.
+This is one of the concept projects i did during my high school.
-The program i coded in C++ entirely.

 The program allows the users to build and design static websites.
 Users can add a variety of different HTML tags for their website in any order.